ysde/docker-kafka-mirror-maker/README.md

 ## Note
-Kafka has version issue.
+Kafka mirror has version issue.
 You cannot use newer version to mirror older version.

 e.g. Use kafka\_0.10.0.1 to mirror kafka\_0.9.0.0 would have problem mirroring.